GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/cicd.md

 they will conflict and may error out.
-To get around this, for 'shared' and 'prod' environment, set 'apply' trigger to not 'run_on_push', and for other environments, do not specify the 'plan' trigger block and let 'apply' trigger to 'run_on_push'.
+To get around this, for 'shared' and 'prod' environment, set 'apply' trigger to not 'run_on_push', and for other environments, do not specify the 'plan' trigger block and let 'apply' trigger 'run_on_push'.

 Type: object